262life/262life.github.io/_pages/about.md

 {:.site-color}
 # Professional Profile
-## Executive Summary
+## **Executive Technology Leader | Platform Architect | Digital Supply Chain Innovator**

-Robert Liotta is a global technology leader with over two decades of experience architecting enterprise platforms, driving digital transformation, and embedding AI solutions across logistics and supply chain domains.
-As SVP Enterprise Architect at CEVA Logistics and former Chief Architect at Kuehne+Nagel, he has consistently aligned IT strategy with business needs, delivering measurable outcomes through modernization, rationalization, and innovation.
+I’m Robert Liotta, a global technology executive with 30+ years of experience architecting enterprise platforms, driving digital transformation, and embedding AI across the logistics and supply chain sectors.
+Currently **SVP, Enterprise Architect at CEVA Logistics** and formerly **Chief Architect at Kuehne+Nagel**, I’ve led multi-year IT strategy roadmaps, steered acquisition integration programs, and delivered cloud-native, AI-enabled, and custom logistics platforms that scale globally and deliver measurable business value.

+My leadership spans platform engineering, DevOps, integration architecture, and enterprise rationalization—building resilient, scalable platforms with a focus on operational excellence, innovation, and transformation at scale.

-## Leadership & Strategic Impact
+## 🧠 Leadership & Strategy

-Robert is known for founding the Americas Architecture Board, establishing DevOps and CI/CD governance models, and reorganizing Enterprise Architecture into scalable functional domains.
-He mentors architecture teams, drives cross-functional alignment, and serves as a trusted advisor to senior stakeholders.
+Robert is a recognized technology leader known for founding the **Americas Architecture Board**, a cross-functional governance body that aligns enterprise initiatives with modern architecture patterns, developer enablement, and strategic business priorities.
+He has led large-scale **Agile and DevOps transformations**, shifting organizations from waterfall to Agile and establishing **CI/CD pipelines** that drove a **50% productivity gain** in year one.
+Robert also restructured the Enterprise Architecture function into **scalable, domain-aligned teams**, mentors architects, and acts as a trusted advisor to executive stakeholders across technology and business.

-## Innovation & Technical Excellence
+## ⚙️ Engineering & Innovation

-He has delivered AI-driven products such as an OpenAI Email Assistant for multilingual case handling and an IDP automation platform using ABBYY.
-Robert supported demand forecasting ML models in APAC and led integration with startup-led chatbot initiatives.
-He also engineered a high-throughput internal ESB processing 300K+ daily messages and modernized infrastructure with containers and microservices.
+Robert has consistently delivered impactful engineering solutions that combine open-source strategy, platform modernization, and AI-driven automation at scale.

+- **Open Source & Platform Modernization**
+  Pioneered the transition to open-source Java-based technologies across North and South America, eliminating vendor lock-in and reducing licensing costs.
+Architected converged platforms using **CBD**, **MDM**, and **CFAST**, and led the migration of legacy systems into **secure, cloud-compliant containers**.

+- **Custom Integration Architectures**
+  Designed and deployed complex enterprise-grade integrations across A2A, B2B, EDI, WebServices, and JMS.
+Engineered a **custom high-throughput ESB** processing over **300K messages per day** to support mission-critical workflows.

+- **AI & Automation**
+  Delivered multiple AI-powered solutions, including:
+  - An **OpenAI Email Assistant** for multilingual case handling
+  - An **IDP automation platform** using ABBYY OCR
+  - **ML-based demand forecasting** rolled out across Asia Pacific
+  - **AI chatbot integrations** via partnerships with startup incubators like **ZEBOX**

-## Platform Modernization & Cybersecurity
+- **Infrastructure & Cybersecurity Leadership**
-Robert has architected converged platforms using CBD, MDM, and CFAST, and migrated legacy systems to secure, cloud-compliant containers.
-His contributions to CEVA’s cybersecurity roadmap included IAM, IDP remediation, and SSO architecture aligned with Group standards.
+  Brings deep expertise in **virtualization** (VMWare, XenServer), **Storage Area Networks (SAN)**, **POD infrastructure**, and **distributed systems**.
+Played a key role in CEVA’s **cybersecurity roadmap**, contributing to **IAM**, **IDP remediation**, and **SSO architecture** aligned with global enterprise standards.

 ## Core Strengths
 - Enterprise Architecture Strategy